Skip to content

 VBR (variable bitrate) spends more bits on hard scenes (sports, confetti, screen scroll) and less on static shots.
 Most file exports use VBR or quality-based modes (CRF in FFmpeg, “Quality” sliders in apps).

 CRF (constant rate factor) picks quality and lets bitrate float.
 You choose sharpness; file size varies by content.
-Screen recordings with small text need a lower CRF (higher quality) than a vlog face.
+Screen recordings with small text need higher quality settings than a talking-head clip.

 Export dialogs that hide numbers still map sliders to CRF or average bitrate internally.
 Moving the slider one notch can jump several megabytes on a long clip.